Nekojiru: Death

 Shortly before her suicide, Nyāko and Nyatta, the two main characters of Nekojiru Udon, were selected to be used by Tokyo Electric in promotional campaigns.
-However, the death of their creator caused that to be cancelled.
+The death of their creator cancelled that.

 In popular culture

 The Gothball episode "Japan" is an homage to Nekojiru's work.
 Pieces of paper (LSD) with Nekojiru cat faces are seen in the episode "Goth's Trip".